chunga7879/AnimatedGifDSL/milestones.md

 ```
 #### Custom Functions
 Define - Create a custom function
+ - Target and parameters are copies of the input passed in
- - Parameters get deleted at the end of the function
+   - Target and parameters get deleted at the end of the function
+ - Target, parameters, and return value are optional
 ```
 DEFINE [function name] [target] WITH ([parameter 1], [parameter 2], [...]):
   [...]
-  RETURN [value]
+  RETURN [return value]
 ```
 Calling custom functions
- - Return value gets assigned to return variable
+ - If there is a return value, it gets assigned to the return variable
 ```
 [function name] [target] AS [return variable]
   WITH [parameter 1]: [value]